MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	 Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 	 650     850     940     909     980    1070

+> [!Tip]
-> *Big Data Big Analytics Tip*: The *rxSummary* function in RevoScaleR will efficiently compute summary statistics for a data frame in memory or a large data file stored on disk.
+> The *rxSummary* function in RevoScaleR will efficiently compute summary statistics for a data frame in memory or a large data file stored on disk.

-### Creating Multivariate Data Sets
+### Creating Multivariate Data Sets in R

 In most disciplines, meaningful data sets have multiple variables, typically observations of various quantities and qualities of individual subjects.
 Such data sets are typically represented as tables in which the columns correspond to variables and the rows correspond to subjects, or cases.
 In R, such tables can be created as *data frame* objects.
 For example, at the 2008 All-Star Break, the Seattle Mariners had five players who met the minimum qualifications to be considered for a batting title (that is, at least 3.1 at bats per game played by the team).
 Their statistics are shown in the following table: